Bachelor's, master's, and Ph.D. degree programs are available for students who want to study drama.

 For bachelor's programs, students must hold a high school diploma or its equivalent and most programs require official transcripts from an applicant's high school.
 Some programs may require students to complete an associate degree before enrolling.
 The majority of theater education master's degree programs require that students hold a bachelor's degree from an accredited institution.
 Some might ask that applicants have a teacher's certificate.
 Doctoral programs take approximately four years to complete, and students must have a master's degree in a related field.
 Some programs may be set up to accept bachelor's degree graduates, but these students might need to complete certain prerequisite theater courses before enrolling in a Ph.D. program.

 Depending on the program level, students will be exposed to a variety of practical theater coursework, stagecraft, and production development.

 Bachelor's Degree in Theater Education

-A bachelor's degree in drama introduces students to a wide range of theater-related topics.
+A bachelor's degree introduces students to a wide range of theater-related topics.
 Most programs can be completed in four years or fewer and involve both theoretical and practical theater coursework.
 Some programs may lead to a Bachelor of Arts (B.A.) degree in Theater Education.
 Others may lead to a bachelor's degree in theater arts or fine arts with an emphasis on education.

 The curriculum of most bachelor's degree programs in theater or drama education involves a combination of general education and core theater coursework.
-Below are some of the topics that may be included in such a degree program.
+Below are some of the topics that may be included in such a degree program: